-The ATC controller immediately pressed the crash alarm at 1104 LT and the AFRS immediately responded.
+The ATC controller immediately pressed the crash alarm at 1104 hours and the AFRS immediately responded.
 AFRS vehicle F23 was deployed to look for the ill-fated aircraft.
-AFRS located the crash site at 1105 LT and informed that the CP was
+AFRS located the crash site at 1105 hours and informed that the CP was conscious with no physical injuries but in a state of shock.
+The MFA vehicle arrive on site and the CP was sent to Batu Berendam Clinic for a post-accident medical check-up.

-On completion of runway inspection at 1200 LT, the runway resumed normal operations.
-The aircraft was cleared from the runway and placed in an MFA hangar by 1335 LT.
+On completion of runway inspection at 1200 hours, the runway resumed normal operations.
+The aircraft was cleared from the runway and placed in an MFA hangar by 1335 hours.
 It was impounded for AAIB investigation.